Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: ANALYSIS

-\end{assumption} Note that if the expected future reward could vary arbitrarily, even for very similar states $x^+$ and $\tilde x^+$, it might be impossible to provide any kind of regret bound.
-While previous literature only required this assumption, we will theoretically investigate its justification in the case of MPC-based policies in Section~\ref{subsec:regularity_linear_concave} and Section~\ref{subsec:regularity_nonlinear}.
+\end{assumption} While previous literature only required this assumption, we will theoretically investigate its justification in the case of MPC-based policies in Section~\ref{subsec:regularity_linear_concave} and Section~\ref{subsec:regularity_nonlinear}.

 The relationship between the regret and the mean deviation between the true and sampled reward and transition function as described previously allows us to derive a Bayesian regret bound using statistical measures.
 The first bound relates to the complexity of the respective mean function also known as the Kolmogorov dimension $\dim_K$, see also \cite{Russo2014}.
 In an online learning setup it is additionally necessary to quantify the difficulty of extracting information and accurate predictions based on observed data, which is measured in terms of the Eluder dimension $\dim_E$ \cite{Russo2014}.
-These measures further require boundedness of the mean reward and transition function as follows. \begin{assumption} There exist constants $c_\mR$ and $c_F$ such that for all admissible $x\in\RR^n$, $u\in\RR^m$, $\mPa\in\RR^{n_{\mPa}}$, and $t=0,1,..,T-1$ it holds $|\ell(t,x,u;\mPa_\mR)|\leq c_\mR$, and $||f(x,u;\mPa_F)||\leq c_F$. \end{assumption} Following~\cite{Osband2014,Wabersich2020}, we can combine these measures to obtain the following regret bound for the Bayesian MPC algorithm as an immediate consequence from Theorem 1 in~\cite{Osband2014} with $\tilde \OO$ neglecting terms that are logarithmic in $N$. \begin{theorem} If Assumptions~\ref{ass:continuity_v} and \ref{ass:bounded_expected_cost_transition} hold then it follows that
+These measures further require boundedness of the mean reward and transition function as follows.\footnote{ Most real-world systems are bounded, e.g., due to finite energy or limited raw materials, justifying Assumption~\ref{ass:bounded_expected_cost_transition} in practice.
+A modified LQR setting to match Assumption~\ref{ass:bounded_expected_cost_transition} can be found, e.g., in~\cite[Appendix D]{Osband2014}.} \begin{assumption} There exist constants $c_\mR$ and $c_F$ such that for all admissible $x\in\RR^n$, $u\in\RR^m$, $\mPa\in\RR^{n_{\mPa}}$, and $t=0,1,..,T-1$ it holds $|\ell(t,x,u;\mPa_\mR)|\leq c_\mR$, and $||f(x,u;\mPa_F)||\leq c_F$. \end{assumption} Following~\cite{Osband2014,Wabersich2020}, we can combine these measures to obtain the following regret bound for the Bayesian MPC algorithm as an immediate consequence from Theorem 1 in~\cite{Osband2014} with $\tilde \OO$ neglecting terms that are logarithmic in $N$. \begin{theorem} If Assumptions~\ref{ass:continuity_v} and \ref{ass:bounded_expected_cost_transition} hold then it follows that

 \end{theorem} Specific bounds for different parametric function classes can be found, e.g., in~\cite{Russo2014,Osband2014}.